notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 			- can only get collections if scripted is called via collections??
 			- python would be simpler: how to use [[#Push with Zotero Action Cmd Plugin]] ??
 		- [ ] !
 Try the [Perplexity rewrite](https://www.perplexity.ai/search/i-would-like-to-replace-obsidi-8gLqbO5PQbW6pDDc1fE5oQ) of my zotero integration nunjucks template for
-- [ ] ? can this be used to fire off  [[2024-02-25#Zotero Integration Plugin|Zotero Integration Plugin]]
+- [x] ? can this be used to fire off  [[2024-02-25#Zotero Integration Plugin|Zotero Integration Plugin]]
+	- **Answer**: No, I can't find a way, so instead, I made a receiver that has a jinja2 template, a clone of the nunjucks used in Zotero Integration.
 	- How? [[lit/refwrangle/Zotero to Obsidian to RAG.md#Running an Obsidian command from an external program |Running an Obsidian command from an external program]]
 		- one of the [[lit/refwrangle/Zotero to Obsidian to RAG.md#Obsidian URI handlers |Obsidian URI handlers]]?
 	- Maybe the zotero click would only send the zotero item citekeys, which would avoid the awful zotero citekey selector.
 	- An obsidian process would then look for these keys within obsidian's copy of the zotero DB, put there by, perhaps, the [[Dailies/2025-02-07.md#Zotero Sync Client Plugin |Zotero Sync Client Plugin]] or use one of the [[lit/refwrangle/Zotero to Obsidian to RAG.md#Obsidian plugins which are zotero DB interfaces |Obsidian plugins which are zotero DB interfaces]]
 	- Maybe there could be a python watcher to handle all of this?
-- [ ] Put obsidian note overwrite popup dialog in Zotero instead of Python
+- [x] Put obsidian note overwrite popup dialog in Zotero instead of Python
-	- [This script](<Obsidian/Zotero 6 to 7.md#^payx >) managed to do it.
+	- *Done*: [This script](<Obsidian/Zotero 6 to 7.md#^payx >) managed to do it.
-	- !
-Try it, just to see if popups really do work
+	- Try it, just to see if popups really do work
-	- [ ] It's a crappy numbered-choice popup: can I do better?
+	- [x] It's a crappy numbered-choice popup: can I do better?
+		- *Done:* Now I've got buttons in the sender
 - Could get a file picker from [this script](<Obsidian/Zotero 6 to 7.md#^2ry5 >)
 ### Push with Zotero Action Cmd Plugin
 See: [zotero-action-cmd: A plugin for Zotero.
 Perform operations to execute custom commands](https://github.com/Bowen-0x00/zotero-action-cmd)